 Frequently Asked Questions

-Why do manufacturers struggle with outdated product catalog architectures?
+What problems do manufacturers face with traditional product catalog architectures?

 How does a modern product catalog architecture differ from legacy systems?